aidanmchugh12/lab6-bigideas/README.md

     - git push to add those changes to the repository

 License and Code of Conduct:
--We chose the MIT License due to it being very accessible and simple -We used the Contributer Covenent code of conduct because it represents our values and goes into good detail.
+We chose the MIT License due to it being very accessible and simple.
+We used the Contributer Covenent code of conduct because it represents our values and goes into good detail.